Topological convexity in complex surfaces: Constructing TPC maps

+We next wish to state the main theorem of Section~\ref{TPC} and derive Theorem~\ref{main0}.
+This requires some definitions and a theorem from Section~\ref{Conc}.
 For every bicollared topological embedding of $M$ into a smooth 4-manifold $X$, the bicollar $\R\times M\hookrightarrow X$ is unique up to topological isotopy \cite{FQ}, so the induced smoothing on $\R\times M$ is unique up to sliced concordance.
 The same applies to topological immersions if we assume an immersed bicollar and isotope in its domain.
 Every topological 4-manifold $Y$ with boundary $M$ has uniquely collared boundary, determining a unique isotopy class of bicollared embeddings $M\hookrightarrow\inter Y$.
 Any smoothing on $\inter Y$ then determines a unique sliced concordance class of smoothings on $\R\times M$, which we call {\em boundary collar smoothings}.
-For example, if $Y$ is created by the above theorem, $\partial Y$ may not be smoothable by any isotopy, but $\inter Y$ inherits a smoothing.
-This induces boundary collar smoothings, defined by pulling the smoothing of $\inter Y$ back by $\psi$ to some $(a,b)\times M$ (identified with $\R\times M$ by some orientation-preserving homeomorphism $\R\approx (a,b)$).
+For example, if $Y$ is created by Theorem~\ref{onion}, $\partial Y$ may not be smoothable by any isotopy, but $\inter Y$ inherits a smoothing.
+This induces boundary collar smoothings, defined by pulling the smoothing of $\inter Y$ back by $\psi$ (Definition~\ref{oniondef}) to some $(a,b)\times M$ (identified with $\R\times M$ by some orientation-preserving homeomorphism $\R\approx (a,b)$).
 If $X$ is a complex surface, every smoothing $V$ on $\R\times M$ induced by a bicollared immersion inherits a complex structure.
 We will show (Theorem~\ref{Jfunctor}) that $\J$ is functorial with respect to homeomorphisms, so $\J(V)\cong\J(\R\times M)$ is well-defined on the underlying topological manifold.
 For now, the following special case of Corollary~\ref{sliced} suffices:

 \begin{thm} The set $\J(V)$ is well-defined on sliced concordance classes of smoothings $V$ of $\R\times M$. \end{thm}

 \begin{de} For $J\in\J(M)=\J(\R\times M)$, a {\em topological embedding} (resp.\ {\em immersion}) of the pair $(M,J)$ in a complex surface is a bicollared topological embedding (resp.\ immersion) of $M$ for which the induced smoothing $V$ of $\R\times M$ is sliced concordant to the standard smoothing, with $J\in\J(\R\times M)\cong\J(V)$ the inherited complex structure on $V$.
 It will be called {\em TPC} if the map on $M$ is TPC. \end{de}